nxhoaf/OwlProject/README.md

 `<span resource="urn:ISBN:978-0321356680">`

-First (for both cases), we try to get the triple in the clicked area:
+First of all (for both cases), we try to get the triple in the clicked area:
 `var triple = rdfLib.getTriple(event.target);` If the clicked area doesn't contain any triple, nothing happens: